Integrated Foundation Year BA/BSc(Hons)

-If you need a student visa to study in the UK, you'll need to take a recognised language test that is approved and vouched for by the University.
+If you need a student visa to study in the UK, you may need to take a recognised language test.
 You can read our English Language Requirements for more information.

-UK/EU applications: 15 January 2022 (for equal consideration)
+UK applications: 31 January 2024 (for equal consideration)

 International fee payers can apply throughout the year.
 But we recommend applying as early as possible, to make time for visa and travel arrangements.

 Fees, costs & funding